glasser/vote.davidglasser.net/content/post/202011-candidates.md

 communication around service changes (something AC Transit really screwed up with a recent Covid-infection-caused major service reduction with minimal communication).
-She's all for better regional collaboration, though perhaps that's a bit quixotic of a goal.
+She's all for better regional collaboration, though perhaps that's a bit quixotic of a goal (for anyone, but particularly for her as she seems to make plenty of enemies, esp given that her job is literally suing suburbs to get them to build more housing).

 Dollene Jones, a former driver who runs for director in every election, is also running for this seat.
 I like her and have voted for in the past but I'm not